 Results 1–10 of 21 for "Review"X related to "Task Force Meets to Examine Early..."
-Refine Your Search Refine Your Search TopicTherapy (2)Aging (1)Emotional health (1)Hypnosis (1)Pain (1) 2 more... [+] Parenting (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (3)Author/ContributorTasso, Anthony F. (3)Auerbach, John (2)Basseches, Harriet (1)Hall, Jane (1)Kimmel, Douglas (1) 11 more... [+] Larsen, Bard (1)Pharis, Mary E. (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Schulman, Martin A. (1)Stafford, Mark (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Takooshian, Harold (1)Tasso, Anthon F. (1)Thurer, Shari (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 2.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 3.Out of the Ordinary: Representations of LGBT Lives (Book Review)This book is a group of stories, recollections, calls to action, and critical analyses put together by the editors who invited scholars, creators, activists, and LGBT allies to dialogue about the broad LGBT experience.Review 4.Book ReviewsReviews of books of interest to psychologists, including topics such as lesbian, gay, bisexual and transgendered support issues.Review 5.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 6.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
+Refine Your Search Refine Your Search TopicTherapy (2)Aging (1)Emotional health (1)Hypnosis (1)Pain (1) 2 more... [+] Parenting (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (3)Author/ContributorTasso, Anthony F. (3)Auerbach, John S. (2)Basseches, Harriet (1)Hall, Jane (1)Kimmel, Douglas (1) 11 more... [+] Larsen, Bard (1)Pharis, Mary E. (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Schulman, Martin A. (1)Stafford, Mark (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Takooshian, Harold (1)Tasso, Anthon F. (1)Thurer, Shari (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 2.Out of the Ordinary: Representations of LGBT Lives (Book Review)This book is a group of stories, recollections, calls to action, and critical analyses put together by the editors who invited scholars, creators, activists, and LGBT allies to dialogue about the broad LGBT experience.Review 3.Book ReviewsReviews of books of interest to psychologists, including topics such as lesbian, gay, bisexual and transgendered support issues.Review 4.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 5.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
 A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
-They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 7.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
-The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 8.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)9.What Do Mothers Want?
+They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 6.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
+The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 7.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)8.What Do Mothers Want?
 Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
 Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review 10.Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory (Book Review)Anthony F. Tasso reviews the book "Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory" by Bruce Reis and Robert Grossmark.Review (January 2011) Previous 1 2 3 ...
+Review 9.Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory (Book Review)Anthony F. Tasso reviews the book "Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory" by Bruce Reis and Robert Grossmark.Review (January 2011)10.Textbook of Psychoanalysis (Book Review)This introduction and reference source is intended to be of use to anyone interested in psychoanalysis - from all levels of mental health students to experienced clinicians, it covers a broad range of up-to-date topics, including: theories of the mind; theories of psychopathology; treatment; research; and current issues.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Review"X related to "Task Force Meets to Examine Early..."